-02:45 pm to 3:45 pm

-CHOOSE FROM THE FOLLOWING TRACKS:

-Auditing CPEs = 1,2

-TRACK A ~ Four Ways Your Contractor could be Overbilling You: A Comprehensive Look at Construction Insurance

-Insurance is confusing, plain and simple.
-Construction insurance is no exception.
-In some cases, contractors have been able to use complex insurance programs and policies to hide additional profit.
-This session will provide attendees with a better understanding of construction insurance and take a closer look at four potential areas where a contractor could be overbilling:

-- 1. Coverage not reimbursable per the construction contract - 2.
-Coverage limits not consistent with contract requirements - 3.
-Insurance and bond rates not representing a Contractor's actual cost - 4.
-Insurance and bond rates applied incorrectly to cost basis

-Technical Level

-Beginner to Intermediate

-Session attendees do not need to have a construction contract or insurance background.

-Mark McCarthy, Senior Manager, CBIZ Risk & Advisory Services

-Mark McCarthy, CCA, CFE, is a Senior Manager in the national construction cost review and consulting group for CBIZ.
-He has more than 10 years of experience in redrafting construction contracts, reviewing project budgets and analyzing bonding and insurance programs, including self-insured programs.

-TRACK B ~ Auditing Rental Car Activity

-Other than parking, rental car revenues are typically the most significant source of terminal revenues at an airport.
-The lease or concession agreements with rental companies include numerous elements which require careful oversight by the airport in order to ensure compliance as well as proper concession reporting and collection.
-This presentation will include a drill-down of information obtained from rental car companies and comparative analysis of different levels and sources of information.
-Nonfinancial compliance will also be discussed as well as reporting by the auditor.
-Examples will be provided throughout the discussion.
-This course is appropriate for all levels.

-Rick Shields, CPA, CFE | Blue and Co., LLC

-03:45 pm to 03:55 pm
+02:45 pm to 3:45 pm CHOOSE FROM THE FOLLOWING TRACKS: Auditing TRACK A ~ Four Ways Your Contractor could be Overbilling You: Comprehensive Look at Construction Insurance Auditing CPEs = 1.2 Insurance is confusing, plain and simple.
+Construction insurance is no exception. some cases, contractors have been able to use complex insurance programs a policies to hide additional profit.
+This session will provide attendees with a bet understanding of construction insurance and take a closer look at four potential are where a contractor could be overbilling: Coverage not reimbursable per the construction contract Coverage limits not consistent with contract requirements Insurance and bond rates not representing a Contractor's actual cost Technical Level Beginner to Intermediate Session attendees do not need to have a construction contract or insurar background.
+Mark McCarthy, Senior Manager, CBIZ Risk & Advisory Services Mark McCarthy, CCA, CFE, is a Senior Manager in the national construction c review and consulting group for CBIZ.
+He has more than 10 years of experier in redrafting construction contracts, reviewing project budgets and analyz bonding and insurance programs, including self-insured programs.
+TRACK B ~ Auditing Rental Car Activity Other than parking, rental car revenues are typically the most significant source terminal revenues at an airport.
+The lease or concession agreements with remove companies include numerous elements which require careful oversight by the airpoin order to ensure compliance as well as proper concession reporting and collection.
+This presentation will include a drill-down of information obtained from rental companies and comparative analysis of different levels and sources of information Nonfinancial compliance will also be discussed as well as reporting by the audi Examples will be provided throughout the discussion.
+This course is appropriate all levels.
+Rick Shields, CPA, CFE Blue and Co., LLC 03:45 pm to 03:55 pm Networking Break Parking Audits 03:55 pm to 4:45 pm 1 03:55 pm to 4:45 pm Auditing CPEs = 1 Parking is typically one of the largest revenue sources at airports.

-Networking Break

-03:55 pm to 4:45 pm Auditing

-CPEs = 1

-Parking Audits

-Parking is typically one of the largest revenue sources at airports.
 We will discuss auditing parking revenue and pointers on what to look for.

-Claire Aboko-Venn, Director, Process Optimization and Improvement, Detroit

-5:30 pm to 9:30 pm

-Networking Event - Spirit of Boston
+Auditing

+BOSTON, MA ~ JUNE 25-28, 2017